codewars/docs/content/authoring/kata/adding-images.md

 - Additional tools are needed to encode image data as Base-64, gzip, or URL.

-## SVG in HTML markup
+## Inlining SVG

-Many Markdown applications, including Codewars GUI, allow you to use HTML tags in Markdown-formatted text.
-This allows you to use SVG images directly within a kata description, and it will be rendered as an image.
+Codewars allows a safe subset of HTML in Markdown including `<svg>`, so it's possible to use SVG images directly within a kata description.

 ### Pros